Randhir Singh (sports administrator): Olympic Council of Asia

 Singh served as the Secretary General of the OCA from 1991 to 2015 and Life Vice President of the OCA from 2015 to 2021.
 In 2019, he was appointed by the General Assembly of the OCA as the chairman of the Coordination Committee of the 2022 Asian Games, which was held in Hangzhou, China.

 In September 2021, Singh was appointed the Acting President of the OCA.
-He was appointed the Acting President of the OCA after Sheikh Ahmed Al-Fahad Al-Ahmed Al-Sabah stepped aside as president following a guilty verdict against him by a Geneva Court in a forgery case.
+He was appointed the Acting President of the OCA after Sheikh Ahmad Al-Fahad Al-Ahmed Al-Sabah stepped aside as president following a guilty verdict against him by a Geneva Court in a forgery case.
 In May 2022, after the OCA Executive Board meeting in Tashkent, Uzbekistan, he stated that the 2022 Asian Games will be postponed to 2023 due to the COVID-19 pandemic in China.
 During his trip to Uzbekistan, Singh met with senior Uzbek politicians, which included Prime Minister of Uzbekistan Abdulla Aripov, at the Palace of International Forums for a celebration to mark the 30th anniversary of ANOC.

 In October 2022, Singh in the OCA General Assembly meeting in Phnom Penh, Cambodia, said that the state of the OCA has now normalised post the COVID-19 pandemic.
 At the 2022 OCA General Assembly, Singh was one of the signatories that signed the contract to host the 2029 Asian Winter Games held in Trojena, NEOM, Saudi Arabia.
 Also in October 2022, Singh spoke at the OCA's first-ever Gender Equity Seminar in Manama, Bahrain.
 At the 11th Olympic Summit in December 2022, Singh argued that restrictions on Russian and Belarusian athletes no longer applied in Asia and offered for the OCA to host them in regional events while upholding sanctions stemming from the Russo-Ukrainian war.
 The IOC later accepted this proposal, allowing both nations’ athletes to compete neutrally in OCA competitions to qualify for the 2024 Paris Olympics, with separate medals and quotas.
 Despite criticism from Ukraine’s President Volodymyr Zelenskyy, the OCA confirmed their neutral participation in the 2022 Hangzhou Asian Games under the same conditions.